2PleXXX/obsidian-dataview-cards/Obsidian-Vault/en/01 Guides/03 Help & Recommendations/07 How to Update the Script.md

 5. Replace the old file with the downloaded one.
 It’s recommended to restart Obsidian afterward.

 ---
+## ⚠️ IMPORTANT!

+Sometimes you may need to update not only the main script file `universal-cards-core.js`, but also additional files, such as:

+- the style file `[CARDS]universal-dataview-cards.css`;

+- the localization file `universal-cards-lang.js`.

+**Before updating, it is strongly recommended to:**

+1. Make a backup of your Obsidian vault;

+2. Save any manual changes you’ve made to the style or localization files — they may be overwritten during the update.

+---
 # 🧭 [[01 Roadmap|Roadmap]] • [[00 HUB|Home Page]] 🏠